AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 (Please note that owing to a bug in the VDP firmware, viewports of a single pixel wide or tall were not supported until Console8 VDP 2.7.0.
 Prior to that version a command to set a single pixel high viewport would be ignored.)

-## `VDU 25, mode, x; y;`: [PLOT command](PLOT-Commands.md)
+## `VDU 25, mode, x; y;`: PLOT command {#vdu-25}

-This command is used for graphics plotting, and is equivalent to the BASIC `PLOT` command.
+This command is used for graphics plotting, and is equivalent to the BASIC [`PLOT` command](./PLOT-Commands.md).

-The aim for this command is to support all of Acorn's original `PLOT` modes, however currently only a limited number of plotting modes are supported.
-Support for plot modes has expanded over time, and will continue to expand in the future.
+The aim for this command is to support all of Acorn's original `PLOT` functionality, however several of Acorn's plotting operations are not yet supported.
+Support for plot modes has greatly expanded over time, and will continue to expand in the future.

 For more information see the [PLOT Commands](PLOT-Commands.md) documentation.